ZiweiXU/ssh-gpu-report/README.md

 while true ; do IFS= ; report=$(INTERACTIVE=0 bash gpureport.sh) ; echo $report > report.txt ; sleep 60 ; done
 # Detach from the session
 ```
-and access the report at anytime using `cat report.txt`.
+and access the report at any time using `cat report.txt`.

-## Experimental Python implementation
+## Python Re-implementation

-There is an experimental Python implementation of `ssh-gpu-report` in the repository.
+There is a Python re-implementation in the repository.
-The executable `gpureport.py` can be configured by `gpureport_config.py`
+The executable `gpureport.py` can be configured by `gpureport_config.py` and environment variables.

 It requires `python >= 3.3`, and two packages `tabulate` and `yaspin`.
 The prerequisites can be installed by `pip install --user tabulate yaspin`.